Cherry blossoms in Tokyo: Best spots and festivals

 Inokashira Park during the cherry blossom- by KimonBerlin (CC BY-SA 2.0)

-• Opening times and prices: Admission is free though you have to pay to rent a boat.
-The park is always open and the illumination lasts from 6:00 to 10:00 p.m.
+• Opening times and prices: Admission is free, though you have to pay to rent a boat.
+The park is open 24 hours and the illumination usually lasts from 6:00 to 10:00 p.m.

 • How to get there: Take the Chūō-Sobu Line to Kichijoji Station.
 Take the park Exit, cross the main road, and take the first right to the entrance of the park.